TM312/vat_automation/README.md

     </li>
     <li><a href="#development-architecture">Development Architecture</a></li>
     <li><a href="#local-deployment">Local Deployment</a></li>
-    <li><a href="#screen-preview">Screen Preview</a></li>
   </ol>
 </details>

 ## About
-This is the main repo of a VAT calculation application for Amazon sellers.
-This was a project I worked on for a major part of 2020 in collaboration with an Amazon seller and multiple tax auditing companies.
+VAT calculation is a web tool for Amazon sellers that manages their transactions, calculates distance sales, and allows them to create time- and country-specific tax records.
+The UI and calculations originate from discussions with Amazon sellers and tax auditing companies.
+The tool provides interfaces for both sellers and tax auditors.

 ## Development Architecture